ircv3/ircv3-specifications/core/message-data-3.3.md

 Specifying the tagset in this way allows clients to interpret them according to specifications provided out of band.

+To avoid having to query metadata for each data-tag received, the `metadata-notify` capability SHOULD be requested to allow data tag definitions to be discovered automatically.

 ### Non-normative

 The following examples describe how an implementation might use certain